openhwgroup/programs/cores/cv32e40p/user_manual/source/apu.rst

 -----------------------------------

 :numref:`Auxiliary Processing Unit interface signals` describes the signals of the Auxiliary Processing Unit interface.
+This interface is used to send decoded instructions to an external co-processor that receives the operands and the operation and returns the result of such operation.
+The CV32E40P core uses it to process RV32F instructions (see Chapter 11 of the `RISC-V Instruction Set Manual, Volume I: User-Level ISA`).
+The CV32E40P core prepares the operands (apu\_operands\_o,  and apu\_flags\_o) and the FP operation (apu\_op\_o) in the ID stage (i.e., decoding the instruction and reading the register file) and sends them to the external FPU unit in the EX stage.
+The FPU takes at least one cycle (depending on the instruction) to compute the operation, sent back through the apu\_result\_i and apu\_flags\_i signals.
+The results are then written in the register file of the core.
+The core is responsible for handling stalls and data-hazards.

 .. table:: Auxiliary Processing Unit interface signals
   :name: Auxiliary Processing Unit interface signals